javascript-tutorial/en.javascript.info/1-js/3-object-basics/6-object-toprimitive/article.md

 alert(user + 1); // 31 (default like number calls valueOf)
 ```

-If we only want a nice debugging output of our object, then we can implement `toString` only.
-It the absence of `valueOf` it will be used for both conversions.
+If we want a single "catch-all" place for primitive conversions, or only want a nice debugging output of our object, then we can implement `toString` only.
+It the absence of `valueOf` it will be used for all conversions.

 For instance: